Main navigation

 I run Librechat locally: Anthropic, Google, and OpenAI in a single chat interface.
 I’m pretty comfortable throwing a lot of my personal life at an LLM.
 But I’m surprised by how much more I’m throwing at it.
 I was wary of uploading personal information, but the benefits are so immense I couldn’t help myself.

-The trend here is clear: LLMs matching or exceeding human performance.
-It’s not just code.
+The trend here is clear: LLMs are surprisingly capable outside of code.
 I’ve used it for tax strategy, legal fine print, financial planning.
 Research that would take hours and cost hundreds in professional fees now takes minutes.
-Nothing seems immune.

 And Claude Code specifically is a step up from how I was using LLMs before.
 More powerful models combined with tool use and file system access fit into my workflow more seamlessly than a web UI ever could.